If you’ve had dogs for any length of time, you’ve surely come home to find the kitchen littered with the contents of your trash can.

-About: The Toter Bear-Proof Residential Trash Can probably falls into the overkill category, but it is just what the doctor ordered for owners of particularly problematic pooches.
-One of the toughest trashcans on our list, owners of big, determined dogs should give it plenty of consideration.
+About: The Toter 25596-R1209 Blackstone Trash Can might fall into the overkill category for some, but this wheeled outdoor bin is just what the doctor ordered for owners of particularly problematic pooches.
+As one of the toughest garbage cans on our list, owners of big, determined dogs should give it consideration.

-- Blackstone finish helps to mask scratches and other wear and tear, keeping it beautiful for years
+- Blackstone finish helps to mask scratches and other wear and tear, keeping its polyethylene build beautiful for years

 Dimensions / Capacity:

-About: The Rubbermaid Commercial Defenders Trash Can is not specifically designed to be a dog-proof receptacle, but for smaller dogs, it may as well be Fort Knox.
-The heavy lid, foot-operated opening mechanism and strong construction materials make it worthy of consideration for small-dog owners.
+About: The Rubbermaid Commercial Defenders Trash Can is not specifically designed to be a dog-proof receptacle, but for many dogs, it may as well be Fort Knox.
+The heavy lid, foot-operated opening mechanism, and strong construction materials make it worthy of consideration for use in public settings like stores.

-- Steel outer shell, with plastic inner liner makes it strong, yet easy to clean
+- Steel outer shell and plastic inner liner makes it strong yet easy to clean